 The box contained an object so stunning she could hardly believe it was true.
 She knew how extremely rare they were and that most people would never see one in person – but there it was, right in front of her.

 Angie stared in disbelief trying to comprehend all of the implications that it represented.
 Her eyes focused on the awe-inspiring details; the light blue ribbon, the field of stars, and the word Valor over an inverted, 5-pointed star.

 Slowly, she lowered her head and began to weep.
 After a lifetime of knowing almost nothing about this man, she now realized that whatever happened in Vietnam – her father had been awarded the Congressional Medal of Honor.

-Even though she was a citizen of the UK, she knew that to earn the highest decoration of the United States military required an individual to display fierce courage under the most extreme life or death conditions.
+Even though she was a citizen of the UK, she knew that earning the highest decoration of the United States military required an individual to display fierce courage under the most extreme life-or-death conditions.
 It was no wonder her father had come home and had difficulty coping with what he had witnessed – and done.

 Her mind drifted to the immeasurable heartache and loss the war in Southeast Asia had caused.
 The thousands and thousands of deaths, the life-altering wounds and injuries, the POWs, and those who survived their time in combat only to return home damaged psychologically and emotionally had changed America forever.

 She thought about the shattered families like hers that had been torn apart by what happened to their loved ones 8,000 miles away, and it made her consider how different life would have been for all three of them if they had stayed with her dad instead of running away.

 Angie loved her mother, and she wanted to give her the benefit of the doubt, but she couldn’t understand why her mom had never uttered a single word about her father’s bravery.

 It hurt to think about how she had so willingly believed every terrible thing her mother had said about her dad without ever giving him a chance to defend himself.
 And now it was too late.